-If you use your website as the hub of your online content, and entice people there from your social media profiles, then you can get the best of both worlds.
+If you use your website as the hub of your online content and entice people there from your social media profiles, then you can get the best of multiple worlds.